 Answering Service: 919-286-9499 (Collect Calls Accepted)

-Northern Durham chapter of AL-ANON: Codependence Anonymous is fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
-They meet Tuesdays at 5:30pm in the Action classroom.
+The Language of Hope Al-Anon Family Group is a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
+They meet Tuesdays at 6:30pm in the Action classroom.

 If you wish to speak to an Al-Anon member please call their 24 hour answering service: